hboutemy/maven-bench/README.md

 In this project we use [QuickPerf](https://github.com/quick-perf/quickperf) to measure and investigate heap allocation level.

 The needed Maven 3 distributions are downloaded by the tests.
-It is done in method annotated *@Before*.
+It is done in the method annotated *@Before*.
 See [Measure on Maven head](#Measure-on-Maven-head) part if you want to measure heap allocation of the current Maven head.

 Heap allocation level is measured with the help of [@MeasureHeapAllocation](https://github.com/quick-perf/doc/wiki/JVM-annotations#Verify-heap-allocation) QuickPerf annotation.
 This annotation allows to measure heap allocation level of the method annotated with @Test.
 ) QuickPerf annotation.
 This annotation measures the heap allocation level of the thread running the method annotated @Test.